paveltimofeev/screens.io/tasklist.md

 - Use Master term instead of Reference?
 - **------------ MVP MILESTONE ------------**
 - Backend: Hide internal path to the "not found ref image", in case of error when Ref not exists
-- [Bug] Frontend: AutoRefresh should stop after user left page (on ngDestroy) at Overview, ScenarioPage
 - [Bug] Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.
 - [Bug] Job will not fild a Scenario, after rename of scenario.
 Need to update all jobs, or store scenario Id instead of scenario label.
 - [Bug] Clear text field - cleared field does not save changes on backend (Save Scenario / Hide Selectors field)